 Out of the nearly 3,500 Medal of Honor recipients, only one was a woman.
 Dr. Mary Walker was an American abolitionist, prohibitionist, prisoner of war, and surgeon.

-Then in 1895, Mary was awarded the Medal of Honor by President Andrew Johnson.
+Then in 1865, Mary was awarded the Medal of Honor by President Andrew Johnson.
 The Medal of Honor is the highest honor bestowed on military members for bravery and heroism in battle.
-At the time, “whole regiments” would be given the award merely for serving in battle but Mary was awarded for unspecified “services” rendered during the war.2That’s why in 1917, Mary’s medal was rescinded.
-Mary refused to give up her Medal of Honor and continued to wear it until she died two years later, just a year before women were given the right to vote.
+At the time, “whole regiments” would be given the award merely for serving in battle but Mary was awarded the medal for her efforts to treat the wounded during the Civil War.3However, in 1917, Mary’s medal was rescinded.
+Mary refused to give up her Medal of Honor and continued to wear it until she died two years later.
+Her death came just the year before women were given the right to vote.
 Sixty years later, Mary’s Medal of Honor was restored.

 - The Fort Leavenworth Lamp, 9 March, 2017 – “Meet Dr. Mary Walker”